 If social selling sounds great but you’re still concerned about being too forward, consider starting with only those prospects with whom you share mutual connections.
 This may help the person feel more connected and increase the likelihood that she will respond.

 You should also tailor your posts and messages for each response.
 For example, if someone shares an exciting accomplishment, start your message by congratulating him.
 This shows that you took the time to get to know your prospect.

 Overall, social selling is a personal way to connect on a business level.
-By using social selling correctly and focusing on relationships, you can grow your business.
+By using it correctly and focusing on relationships, you can grow your business.